 In 2013, United Airlines announced an agreement with AltAir Fuels to purchase 15 million gallons of alternative jet fuel over a three year period.
-According to AltAir Fuels, the biofuels will replace petroleum-based fuel, which requires no modification to factorystandard engines or aircraft.
+According to AltAir Fuels, the biofuels will replace petroleum-based fuel, which requires no modification to factory-standard engines or aircraft.
 AltAir Fuel will begin manufacturing the biofuels as its first fuel production project in Los Angeles.
+United Airlines has indicated that the first delivery to LAX of AltAir alternative jet fuel may start in 2015.